 Types and Causes of Melasma

-Many women often develop Pigmented Upper Lip Melasma when pregnant or using contraceptives or taking hormone replacement therapy (HRT).
-At City Laser Clinic, we typically see women between the ages of 20 and 40 years with Melasma, and appreciate the distress that arises from these facial blemishes, especially when other treatments have failed.
-The appearance of Melasma is usually exacerbated over time as we age and through exposure to the Sun.
+Most women often develop melasma when pregnant or using contraceptives or taking hormone replacement therapy (HRT).
+At City Laser Clinic, we mostly see women between 20-40 years old developing the pigmentation.
+We understand the distress that you may face from these blemishes, especially when other treatments have failed.
+You may notice that the appearance of Melasma is worsened over time due to age and sun exposure.

-At City Laser Clinic, our experienced qualified therapists will advise you based on your skin type and the nature of the treatments that you are receiving.
-Contact City Laser Clinic on 02 9232 80 90 to arrange your FREE consultation to discuss your needs with one of our trained, qualified and experienced laser therapists, and develop a treatment plan that meets your proper expectations.
+At City Laser Clinic, our experienced laser therapists will advise you based on your skin type and the nature of the treatments that you are receiving.
+Contact us to arrange your free laser consultation to discuss your needs with one of our trained and experienced laser therapists.
+We will develop a laser treatment plan that meets your needs & expectations.